AliAlsaqqa/alialsaqqa.github.io/_posts/2020-02-02-Automatic-removal.md

 ![Heatmap with all features included](/images/heat1.png)

-The usual course of action is to look at the figure, identify features wich correlate to the predictor by less than a threshold, and then manually drop them.
+The usual course of action is to look at the figure, identify features which correlate to the predictor by less than a threshold, and then manually drop them.
 Instead the following code does the job automatically.
 We assume the dataframe is called 'train', the output dataframe is then called 'train2':

 {% highlight python %}
 import numpy as np